ansible-collections/amazon.aws/README.md

 See [COPYING](https://www.gnu.org/licenses/gpl-3.0.txt) to see the full text.

 Just testing, not a real PR.
+Still not real.
+Do not review or merge.